TheRincon/YAGA/README.md

 ### YAGA is a tool that performs ABBA/BABA analysis for Orthofinder results. ###

-From an Orthofinder_Results folder it will conduct an automated filtering of single copy orthologs for the species provided and then, paired with a KEGG, or GO file (or both) will associate functional enrichment for the different species and characteristics.
+From an Orthofinder_Results folder the "yaga" option will conduct an automated filtering of single copy orthologs for the species provided and then, paired with a KEGG, or GO file (or both), it will associate functional enrichment for the different species and characteristics.

+The "abba" option will find the orthogroups, extract all of the CDS regions from the genes in those orthogroups and emit four taxa D-statistics for the orthogroup combinations.

 While ABBA/BABA was not relavent for my master's thesis because a lack of introgression (fungi are not expected to hybridize and horizontal gene transfer is quite rare), I release this tool in the hope it will be useful to others.
 Instead, I was looking for identity between genes of organisms that have desired traits but within the structure of the ABBA/BABA four-taxa tree.

 ### Requirements ###

 Needs [R](http://archive.linux.duke.edu/cran/), the statistical programming language.
-Also, if you want to use the "abba" option, then please install "evobiR" in R:
+If you want to use the "abba" option, then install "evobiR" in R:

 ```r
 install.packages("evobiR")